 - You can get a very detailed copy of your mask using one layer of plaster cloth in a soft, flexible silicone mold.

-- If you decide you need to change the original sculpt to add additional details or fix a boo-boo, you will have to make another (expensive) silicone mold.
+- But if you decide you need to change the original sculpt to add additional details or fix a boo-boo, you will have to make another (expensive) silicone mold.

-- One layer of plaster cloth over a clay model with deep undercuts will not survive being removed from the form.
+- And – one layer of plaster cloth over a clay model with deep undercuts will not survive being removed from the form.

 When it might make sense to use a silicone mold with plaster cloth to make multiple masks: